-Building on a classic Whiskey Sour recipe, the Old Thyme Sour adds a number of new twists to create a delightful, very fun cocktail.
-The cocktail is innovative on many levels and it all begins with a mix of fresh thyme and Chartreuse.
-This is eventually lit on fire to give the drink a sweet-herbal-smoke background.
+Building on a classic whiskey sour recipe, the old thyme sour adds a number of new twists to create a delightful, very fun cocktail.
+The cocktail was created by Michael Grissinger and is innovative on many levels.
+It all begins with a mix of fresh thyme and Chartreuse, which is eventually lit on fire to give the drink a sweet and herbal smoky background.

-Building on that, this sour combines one of Jameson's finer Irish whiskies with elderflower and a homemade cinnamon-thyme syrup.
-Of course, in true sour fashion, we have to include a healthy dose of fresh lemon and a touch of egg white for that amazing texture that no other ingredient can give our drinks.
+Building on that, this sour combines one of Jameson's finer Irish whiskeys with elderflower and homemade cinnamon-thyme syrup.
+Of course, in true sour fashion, there's a healthy dose of fresh lemon and a touch of egg white for that amazing texture that no other ingredient can give drinks.

 - 1 cup water